lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

 .. _user-guide-generic-telescope-control-operations-rotator-position-and-sky-position-angle:

-Rotator position and Sky position angle
+Rotator Position And Sky Position Angle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is important to highlight that all commands above assume "position angle" equal to zero.
-Position angle is defined as the angle between the East-axis direction (as projected on the sky) and the instrument y-axis (see :numref:`fig-position-angle`).
+Position angle is defined as the angle measured going from North, increasing in the direction of right-ascension (Eastwards).

+The appearance of a field in a CCD image will highly depend on how the instrument is oriented with respect to the field-of-view.
-In general, the instrument x-axis is defined as the readout (or serial-shift) direction and y-axis the parallel-shift direction.
+In general, instruments are aligned such that, when position angle is zero, the CCD x-axis is alined with East-West and y-axis is alined with South-North (See :numref:`fig-position-angle`).

 .. figure:: /_static/PositionAngle.png
    :name: fig-position-angle